burningion/katacoda-tracing-datadog/modern-observability-in-practice/step3.md

 # Adding Distributed Tracing with APM

-Our code has already been set up with instrumentation from Datadog.
+As mentioned before, our code has already been set up with instrumentation from Datadog.

 Depending on the programming language your application runs in, you may have a different process for instrumenting your code.
-It's best to look at the [documentation](https://docs.datadoghq.com/tracing/setup/) for your specific language.
+It's always best to look at the [documentation](https://docs.datadoghq.com/tracing/setup/) for your specific language.

 In our case, our applications run on [Ruby on Rails](https://docs.datadoghq.com/tracing/setup/ruby/#rails) and Python's [Flask](http://pypi.datadoghq.com/trace/docs/web_integrations.html#flask).